Winter Weather Outlook For Region Released By Farmers Almanacs

 The Old Farmer's Almanac is predicting snowfall will be greater than normal in the Northeast in its newly released winter forecast.

-At the same, it says temperatures will be a bit warmer than usual for much of the country.
+At the same time, it says temperatures will be a bit warmer than usual for much of the country.

 "Uncommonly chilly temperatures will be limited mostly to the western states and northeastern New England," the Old Farmer's Almanac says.